 In terms of black residue from brand new skillets, try stripping off the seasoning and reseason the pan.
 Taking the time to prepare and season the pan should remove any low-quality sealants or residue.

 How to clean black residue off cast iron skillet

 How do I get the black residue off my cast iron skillet?
 There are a few useful methods of effectively cleaning cast iron and stripping the residue.
 Below are two techniques.
 One uses salt, the other involves a stiff brush.

 Cleaning cast iron skillets with salt

-Salt is not only a popular seasoning but also a powerful abrasive.
+Salt is not only a popular seasoning but also a powerful abrasive, a pantry staple, and cheap.
 You can use the roughness of regular table salt to get a good scrub on your pan.

 - Pour a good amount of salt into the pan.
 Aim for a quarter cup or so.